LEConger/LEConger.github.io/index.md

 Before Caltech, I earned my Bachelors degree in [Electrical and Computer Engingeering](https://www.ece.cornell.edu/ece) with a physics minor from Cornell University in 2018.

+I am supported by a National Defense Science and Engineering Graduate Fellowship and PIMCO Data Science Graduate Fellowship.

 ---
 You can reach me at lconger [at] caltech [dot] edu.